yuimarudev/tenshi/README.md

-# tenshi
+# tenshi (天使)
-Music Player

-## todo
+A useful audio player

+# Planned features
+- Light / Dark Theme
 - Playlists
-- Volume adjustment function for each song
+- Volume adjustment for each audio
+- Fetching audio from Youtube and Spotify at startup (avoiding copyright violations in Japan)

+## TODO
+- All thing

 ## how to launch?
 ```bash